erik-larsen/emscripten-sdl2-ogles2/README.md

 # emscripten-sdl2-ogles2
 *C++/SDL2/OpenGLES2 to Javascript/WebGL using Emscripten*

-This project is a sample/testbed for porting C++/OpenGL graphical apps to run in the browser.
-The motivation for this is to preserve a bunch of old graphics demos written in C/C++.
+This project is a collection of C++/OpenGL graphical demos that run in the browser via Emscripten.
+The motivation for this is preservation.
 By getting these demos running in the browser and making them open source, hopefully they can live on for a very long time.
 This project is inspired by similar work which uses Emscripten to [preserve arcade games in the browser](https://archive.org/details/internetarcade).

 ## Try it